intermine/im-docs/docs/get-started/tutorial/webapp.rst

-Tutorial - Configure your InterMine webapp
+Tutorial - Configure your InterMine webapp!
 ================================================

 This tutorial aims to cover the basics of configuring an InterMine webapp.